weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 14. Both Allan and Beth’s calendars will be displayed, and they should both show that their respective user is free.
 Select **Done** to accept the time and then select **Send** to send the meeting request to Beth.

-15. Hover over the **Internet Explorer** icon on the taskbar and select **Beth’s** on-premises mailbox.
+15. Hover over the **Edge browser** icon on the taskbar and select **Beth’s** on-premises mailbox.

 16. In Beth’s Inbox, **Accept** the meeting request and select **Send the response now**.

-17. Hover over the **Internet Explorer** icon on the taskbar and select the InPrivate Session that’s displaying **Allan’s** calendar.
+17. Hover over the **Edge browser** icon on the taskbar and select the InPrivate Session that’s displaying **Allan’s** calendar.
 Select the **email** icon in the bottom left-corner of the window and verify that Allan received the accepted meeting request from Beth.

 18. Create another meeting request with a subject of **Test 2**.
 Add **Beth Burke** as a meeting attendee again, then select **Scheduling Assistant**.
 ‎